OSMBuildings/OSMBuildings/README.md

-showBackfaces | boolean | render front and backsides of polygons. false increases performance, true might be needed for bad geometries, default false fogColor | string | color to be used for sky gradients and distance fog. backgroundColor | string | overall background color
+showBackfaces | boolean | render front and backsides of polygons. false increases performance, true might be needed for bad geometries, default false fogColor | string | color to be used for sky gradients and distance fog. backgroundColor | string | overall background color optimize | string | sets rendering precedence for 'quality' or 'performance' (default)

 ### OSM Buildings methods